deeppavlov/DeepPavlov/deeppavlov/models/ner/NER_README.md

 All network parameters are:
 - **`in`** - the input to be taken from shared memory.
 Treated as x.
-So it is used both during the training, evaluation, and inference
+So it is used both during the training and inference
 - **`in_y`** - the target or y input to be taken from shared memory.
-This input is used during the training and evaluation.
+This input is used during the training.
 - **`name`** - the name of the model to be used.
 In this case we use 'ner' model originally imported from deeppavlov.models.ner.ner.
 We use only 'ner' name relying on the @registry decorator.